financial support, performance opportunities, and artist networking

 Plus three unique bursaries to develop new projects at CDS:

-CDS Artist Member Alice McKenzie will lead a nine-month research and development project on movement and digital based practices with young women in Tower Hamlets.
+CDS Artist Member Alice McKenzie will lead a six-month research and development project ‘Moving Memories’ with a care home in Tower Hamlets.

 CDS will enable its Artist Members to curate short form professional education opportunities from January 2018.
 This bursary will also enable CDS Artist Member Kitty Fedorec to bring Technique Exchange back to CDS.

 CDS Projects Producer Natalie Huntley-Clarke and independent writer and producer Mary Paterson are leading a new initiative to explore co-operative structures for independent producers called the Producers’ Mutual.
 This nine-month pilot programme aims to explore a membership work-share initiative for UK performance producers.

 CDS understands that a major priority for performing artists is time and space to undertake their practice.